louxi11/activity_recognition/README.md

 Using Other Dataset
 -------------------

 The script `CAD120/load_CAD120.m` is a interface function that loads data from the CAD-120 dataset and converts the data format in order to be used in the learning framework.
 The function is called inside the main loop of `activity_recognition_demo.m`.
 You can replace the infereface `load_CAD120.m` by any customized function that can load your own data.
+See more detailed description on formatting data in `CAD120/load_CAD120.m`.

 The other thing you need to do is to change the value of `numStateY` in the script `learning_CAD120.m`. `numStateY` specifies the total number of activities in your dataset.
 The default dataset assumes there are 10 activities to be recognized.